Potatoes4Sail/Drift/README.md

 Echo pins are set on B bank of IO pins.
 All the pins will need to be on this bank to be able to use the interrupt features

-### IMU

 ## Actuators

 ### H-Bridge

-**TODO:** Add method to 'kick start' the motor, at low RPM motor does not startup properly, need way to be able to do this

-H-Bridge functionality added, with the ability to change the speed of a motor.
+H-Bridge functionality added, with the ability to change the speed and direction of a motor.
+This was implemented twice as the first H-Bridge used was not capable of running the motor selected continiously.

 #### PWM Control